naturalis/mebioda/doc/week1/w1d2/lecture3.md

 ![](lecture3/cobra-duplication.jpg)

-_Gene duplication coupled with positive selection is the mechanism underlying venom protein neofunctionalization.
-Our results are, therefore, consistent with a prominent role for prey-driven natural selection in generating the genetic diversity of the most pathogenic toxin families._

 - **A** The vast majority of toxin family gene duplication events occurred in the king cobra lineage compared with the Burmese python and their common ancestor
 - **B** Comparisons of venom gland expression (log-transformed), venom-related gene